BEST RERA ADVOCATE FOR PAN INDIA RERA COMPLAINT FILING

 Builder cannot demand full payment if the Project's Occupancy Certificate is not obtained

-HP RERA has held that a builder cannot demand full payment from the homebuyer if the Project's Occupancy Certificate has not been obtained and the construction of the flat is not complete within the agreed time for delivery of possession
+HP RERA has ruled that a builder cannot demand full payment from a homebuyer if the occupancy certificate for the project has not been obtained and the construction of the flat is not completed within the agreed timeframe for delivery of possession.
+This decision is significant in the context of real estate litigation, as it highlights th

 Contact Us